 Dorfman speaks on green lifestyles and consumer choices, green marketing, and green interior design.

 Video clips, speaking testimonials, audio programs, books, and text interviews are available here.
-To discuss Josh Dorfman as a possible speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Josh Dorfman as a speaker, contact him here.
+For the most up-to-date information about Josh, visit his website here.

 A Division Of